sumana-reddy/GDP-1-project/README.md

 | Total 	|   	| 110 	| $38,500  	| $115,500  	|

 - The developers required for this application is 6.
-- The estimated total cost for this application is $136500 as mentioned in the cost estimation table.
+- The estimated total cost for this application is $115,500 as mentioned in the cost estimation table.

 ## Risks and Challenges:
 - The app is based on the locations and to find the location accurately GPS is to be used which could a challenging and tricky task.
 - This game is based on finding the locations which are outdoor and given the present scenario social distancing must be followed to play this game.
+- The specification of the location coordinates in the game is also a challenging part.
+- Handling data will be a issue here as any player can leave and join a new team whenever he desires to.
+This will make the desiging the database a difficult task.

 ## Advantages:
 - This game helps the players in physical activity as the players have to walk around to find the locations.